kindofclever/expense-tracker/README.md

 - Add more categories to spending
 - Imporve the pie chart to see more relevant information
 - Make it more responsive
+- ~~Make sure no negative amouints of transactions can be entered~~
 - Set up CI/CD
 - Cards pagination
 - SEO